 One final tip for keeping testing affordable while gaining useful insights?

 Make sure to run a given ad campaign for a week before making any new optimizations.
 This is precisely how long it’ll take to gain enough useful data that you can then act on to improve ad set performance.

 If you’re reading this article because you’re devouring everything you can get your hands on to learn more about paid ads, you’re already on the right track.
-For those looking to make this your full-time job, our expert panelists shared lots of useful advice for getting started.
+For those looking to make this your full-time job, here are our top tips for getting started.